jeremylynch83/drjeremylynch/master/master.md

 A stroke can be a life-threatening condition, and it's crucial to recognise the signs and act quickly to get medical help.
 If you suspect that you or someone else is experiencing a stroke, it's essential to seek medical help immediately.
 Rapid action can significantly improve outcomes and reduce the long-term effects of a stroke.
 Remember, every minute counts.

-## 1. Understanding Stroke Symptoms
+## Understanding Stroke Symptoms

 A stroke can cause a range of symptoms, depending on which part of the brain is affected.
 These symptoms usually begin suddenly and may not progress further.

 Symptoms of stroke can include:

-- **Hemiplegia and muscle weakness**: This can affect your face or cause one arm to drift downward when you try to raise it.
+- **Muscle weakness (hemiplegia)**: This can affect the ability to move one side of your face, one leg, or one arm.
 - **Numbness or reduced sensory sensation**: You may experience this on one side of your body or face.
 - **Speech difficulty**: You may find it hard to speak clearly or to understand what others are saying.
 - **Vision problems**: You may lose vision in one or both eyes, or see double.
-- **Severe headache**: This may occur with a hemorrhagic stroke, which involves bleeding in the brain.
+- **Severe headache**: This may occur with a haemorrhagic stroke, which involves bleeding in the brain.
 - **Balance problems and vertigo**: You may feel dizzy, unsteady or have difficulty walking.

+In some cases, the symptoms may be temporary, lasting a few minutes or persisting up to 24 hours.
+This is known as a transient ischaemic attack (TIA) or a "mini-stroke."
+Even if symptoms resolve they should be treated urgently as they often serve as a warning for an impending full stroke.

-## 2. Remember the FAST Mnemonic
+## Remember the FAST Mnemonic

 To help you remember the main symptoms of a stroke, you can use the FAST mnemonic: